Frequently Asked Questions

 Students in the program will receive credit for taking two courses in the fall, and two courses in the winter, for a total of four course credits.
 That means that the program will demand half of the typical first-year student's workload in the first two quarters.
 Students will therefore receive two grades for the program in the fall, and two again in the winter.
 Note that the workload and time spent in course instruction will be commensurate: with three hours of lectures and three hours of seminar meetings every week in each of the two quarters.

-The program satisfies the WCAS requirement that each student take two first-year seminars; hence students in the program do not enroll in one of the regular freshman seminars.
-Both the lecture courses will also count as distribution courses, one in Area IV (Historical Studies) and one in Area VI (Literature and Fine Arts).
+The program satisfies the Weinberg requirement that each student take two first-year seminars; hence students in the program do not enroll in one of the regular first-year seminars.
+Both lecture courses will also count as distribution courses, one in Area IV (Historical Studies) and one in Area VI (Literature and Fine Arts).
 In taking this program, students will not be delayed in the completion of their degree.

 The answer depends on whether you plan to take two science/math classes plus a language course in either fall or winter quarter.
 If so, you will not have room in your schedule.
 However, many pre-med students have already satisfied one or more of these requirements; either because they have received AP credit for BC calculus and thereby already met their math requirement; because they have received AP credit for Chemistry and thereby already met their Physical Chemistry requirement; because they have already satisfied their language requirement through an AP exam or other test; or because they are willing to postpone their Northwestern language requirement until their sophomore year.